pure-data/externals-howto/externals-HOWTO.md

 Whenever Pd’s audio engine is turned on, all signal-objects declare their perform-routines that are to be added to the DSP-tree.

 The “dsp”-method has two arguments, the pointer to the class-data space, and a pointer to an array of signals.

-The signals are arranged in the array in such way, that they are ordered in a clockwise way in the graphical representation of the object.[4]
+The signal array consists of the input signals (from left to right) and then the output signals (from left to right).

     void pan_tilde_dsp(t_pan_tilde *x, t_signal **sp)
     {